Lucaterre/spacyfishing/README.md

  }
 ```

-To access to query metadata for the response by Entity-Fishing API :
+To access to query metadata for the response by Entity-Fishing API:

 ```
 doc._.metadata